Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 **Important Notes on Localization:**

 - Only files with the pattern `metadata.{locale}.yml` are supported
-- The Package Manager will display metadata in the user's locale if available
+- The Marketplace will display metadata in the user's locale if available
 - If the user's locale is not available, it will fall back to English
 - The English locale (`metadata.en.yml`) is required as a fallback
 - Files without a locale code (e.g., just `metadata.yml`) are not supported